kylejbatalla/FetchExercise/README.md

 The data is sorted and displayed the the user.

 ## Android Studio Installation
-* Clone the repo and open it in Android Studio: https://github.com/kylejbatalla/FetchExercise.git
+* Clone the repo and open the project in Android Studio: https://github.com/kylejbatalla/FetchExercise.git

 ### IDE Install
 * Build and install the application by creating and running a run/debug configuration in the IDE.